Wormholes with Ends of the World

 As the tension is lowered, the wormhole shrinks in volume.
 This makes negative tensions more subtle to deal with than positive tensions.
 As the wormhole shrinks, the location of the brane moves inward while the rest of the geometry remains unchanged, which in particular includes the locations of the conical defects.
 It is then possible for a brane to encounter one or more conical defects \cite{KW22}.
-Let is call this tension $T_{\rm crit}$.
+Let us define $T_{\rm crit}$ to be the tension when this first happens.
 Note that $T_{\rm crit}$ depends on the locations of the heavy bulk primary insertions.

 As the tension is lowered further below $T_{\rm crit}$, we expect the configuration to look like (somewhat schematically)